-Public Debt, Child Allowances, and Pension Benefits with Endogenous Fertility
+Public Debt, Child Allowances and Pension Benefits with Endogenous Fertility

-Masaya Yasuoka University of Kitakyushu

-Atsushi Miyake Kobe Gakuin University
+Masaya Yasuoka and Atsushi Miyake

+Abstract

-Abstract The stock of public debt in some developed countries continues to increase because of a lack of tax revenues and the burdens of social security.
-Many of those developed countries suffer from lower birth rates.
-Child allowances might help to raise fertility, leading to higher tax revenue in the future because of an increase in the younger population.
-In this paper, the authors examine whether or not child allowances reduce the public debt stock as a share of Gross Domestic Product (GDP) in an economy with a pension system.
-As long as the long-run debt ratio is non-negative, child allowances financed by bonds always increase the public debt stock per unit of GDP.
+The public debt stock in some economically developed countries continues to increase because of a lack of tax revenues and the concomitant burdens of social security.
+Many of those countries suffer from lower birth rates and consequently, have fewer children.
+Child allowances might be an effective way to increase fertility, leading to higher future tax revenues through an increase in the number of younger people.
+In this paper, the authors examine whether or not child allowances reduce the public debt stock as a share of GDP in an economy with a pension system.
+As long as a non-negative debt policy is adopted in the long run, child allowances financed by bonds always increase the public debt stock as a share of GDP.

-JEL G23 H55 J13 Keywords Public debt; endogenous fertility; child allowances; pension
+JEL G23 H55 J13

+Keywords Public debt; endogenous fertility; child allowances; pension